limbo666/BirdyFences/README.md

 ## Changes in v1.1

-1. The json file moved to the same path with executable.
+1. The `fences.json` file moved to the same path with executable.
 2. The first fence line is created on json file during the first execution.
 3. A program icon was added to the executable.
 The icon updated on version 1.1
 4. Error handlers on: move action, program execution, empty json file.